CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Telemetry.md

 {{%notice note%}}
 - Cumulus Linux supports open telemetry export on switches with the Spectrum-4 ASIC only in Cumulus Linux 5.10.0 and later.
-- Open telemetry export is a beta feature in Cumulus Linux 5.10.0.
+- Open telemetry export is a Beta feature in Cumulus Linux 5.10.0.
 {{%/notice%}}

 ### Version History